 Server administrators and website owners are the customers of a CA. These customers require certificates, which their servers can be configured to use for secure communication with their visitors.
-These customers expect the certificates issued by their CAs to be included with most of their web-servers to establish a smooth and secure connection with the certified servers.
+These customers expect the certificates issued by their CAs to be included with most of their web servers to establish a smooth and secure connection with the certified servers.
 The number of web and mobile browsers and applications trusting a particular CA is said to be its ‘compatibility’ or ‘ubiquity’.
-The CA/Browser Forum is self-regulated industry body that has developed extensive guidelines for CA trust.
+The ‘CA/Browser Forum’ is self-regulated industry body that has developed extensive guidelines for CA trust.

-Trusted Certificate Authorities:
+The Trusted Certificate Authorities:

 Here is the list of some of the largest certificate authorities in the market:

-- Comodo with 40.7%
+- Comodo with 42.6%

-- GlobalSign with 9.4%
+- GlobalSign with 4.9%

-- Digicert with 3.1%
+- Digicert with 2.3%

-- StartCom with 2.2%
+- StartCom with 0.9%

-- Entrust with 0.7%
+- Entrust with 0.4%

-- Unizeto with 0.4%
+- Certum with 0.5%

-How to get SSL from Certificate Authority?
+How to get SSL Certificate from Trusted Certificate Authority?